tony-siqurity-ai/quantiq/README.md

 ---

-## 🎯 What is Cirquit?
+## 🎯 What is quantIQ?

-**Cirquit** is a Python library for building quantum circuits with a developer-first approach.
+**quantIQ** is a Python library for building quantum circuits with a developer-first approach.
 No quantum physics PhD required.

 - 🎯 **Simple API** - Intuitive, Pythonic interface
 - ⚡ **Fast** - Optimized quantum circuit simulation